bobbingwide/oik-unloader/README.md

 Use the oik-unloader plugin to unload unnecessary plugins on demand.

 Many websites have lots of plugins activated because the functionality is sometimes needed.
-But quite a few of these plugins think they're needed all the time, they do a lot of processing for each incoming request, only to find that there's no need for the work that they've done.
+But quite a few of these plugins:
+- think they're needed all the time,
+- do a lot of processing for each incoming request,
+- only to find that there was no need for the work that they'd done.

 These slow the server side processing of the site.
-This can increase time to first byte.
+This can increase the server response time; time to first byte.
 The plugins can also slow the front end of the site; delivering scripts, CSS and even HTML and images that are not actually needed.

 Dynamically unloading a subset of plugins for certain requests could improve the overall performance of the site.
+This could help improve the Core Web Vitals which may lead to better rankings in Search Engine Results Pages ( SERPs ).

 ## Installation
 1. Upload the contents of the oik-unloader plugin to the `/wp-content/plugins/oik-unloader' directory